heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 The authors would like to thank the following people for their feedback and reviews of the document: Evan Gilman, Pieter Kasselman, Darin McAdams, and Arndt Schwenkschuster.

+# Examples
+This section documents examples of the JWT headless authentication and authorization pattern in use with various target service types.

+## OAuth Resource Server
+To use headless JWT authentication and authorization with a protected resource, workloads use the following steps to obtain a suitable access token:

+1. The workload calls an authorization server's token endpoint and presents a JWT bearer token as specified in Section 4 of [RFC7523].
+2. The authorization server verifies the signature of the JWT bearer token following the procedure specified in this document, and validates that the workload is authorized to receive an access token.
+3. Assuming successful verification, the authorization server then responds to the workload with an access token suitable for use with the resource server.

+## AWS Service (e.g. S3)
+To use headless JWT authentication and authorization with an AWS service such as S3, workloads use the following steps to obtain a suitable access token:

+1. The workload calls the AssumeRoleWithWebIdentity endpoint on the AWS STS service and presents a JWT bearer token in addition to the ARN of the role that the workload wishes to assume.
+2. AWS STS verifies the signature of the JWT bearer token following the procedure specified in this document, and validates that the workload is authorized to assume the requested role.
+3. Assuming successful verification, AWS STS then responds to the workload with temporary credentials, including a secret access key, for use with any further AWS service.